Catbuttes/grafana-adminizer/Readme.md

 # Grafana Adminizer

 This is a tool to boost any user up to Grafana server admin.
 Created because I am a dumbass and removed the admin user by mistake.
+If anybody else find it useful, enjoy!

 ## Usage